VimsLab/DMC/README.md

 conda activate dmc
 ```
 ## Pre-process data set
-Pre-processing is performed to derive mesh attributes (e.g., faces, rings, etc.) from the "raw" mesh.
+Pre-processing is performed to derive mesh attributes (e.g., faces, rings, etc.) from the downloaded meshes.
 The derived attributes are saved as .npz files.
 To pre-process the downloaded data set run the following command:
 ```
 python preprocess.py
 ```